equinor/fusion-framework/packages/utils/log/README.md

 #### Setting log level as Environment Variable

 The logging level can be configured using the `FUSION_LOG_LEVEL` environment variable.
 If the environment variable is set, the resolveDefaultLogLevel function will attempt to parse the log level from it.
 If the parsing fails, it will default to LogLevel.Debug in development environments or LogLevel.Error in production environments.

-> [!WARNING]
-> be sure to set `FUSION_LOG_LEVEL` in your package managers environment variables, before compiling code for production.'

 ```sh
 # .env file